Dudleya verityi: Description

-Vegetative morphology
+Morphology

 The caudex is 2 to 10 mm thick, and 2 to 10 cm long, and caespitosely branches to form a relaxed cluster, which may be more tightly compact in cultivation.
 The cluster is roughly 10 to 40 cm wide, with 25 to 100 or more rosettes.
 Each rosette is around 2 to 8 cm in diameter, with 6 to 10 leaves.
 The rosette leaves are glaucous, shaped oblong to lanceolate, and have a leaf apex shaped acute to acuminate.
 The leaves are roughly 2 to 5 cm long, 4 to 8 mm wide, and 2 to 3 mm thick, with the base of the leaf 5 to 8 mm wide.
 The upper sides of the leaves are flat to slightly concave, while the lower side is rounded, while the margins of the leaves are acute.

-Reproductively morphology

 The peduncle is glaucous, and tinged with a purple coloration on the lower third.
 It is erect, and reaches from 5 to 15 cm tall, 3 to 6 mm thick, with 5 to 15 bracts.
 The lower 3 cm of the peduncle is usually bare of these bracts.
 The bracts are ascending, shaped lanceolate with an acute tip, with the lowermost ones 8 to 10 mm long, and 5 to 7 mm wide.
 The inflorescence first branches 2 to 3 times, often in an obpyramidal shape.
 These branches in turn may be simple (not re-branching) or they may form bifurcate ascending branches.
 The terminal branches are circinate (coiled on themselves, like the frond of a fern), and in age are ascending.
 The terminal branches are 2 to 5 cm long, and have 2 to 10 flowers on them.
 The pedicels are ascending to erect in flower, and become definitively erect in fruit, with the lowermost 3 to 5 mm long, and 1 to 2 mm thick.

 The calyx is 5 to 7 mm wide, and 4 to 5 mm high.
 The segments are shaped triangular, 3 to 5 mm long, 2 to 2.5 mm wide, with an acute tip.
 The corolla is shaped nearly conical in bud, colored yellow with a tinge of green on the midrib, and in anthesis is tubular, being slightly constricted at the mouth.
 The tube is 8 to 10 mm long, and 4 to 5 mm wide at the base, with the tips of the petals recurving to 90 degrees or more from vertical.
 The color of the petals is described as a lemon yellow, shaped oblong to lanceolate, with an acute tip, 10 to 14 mm long, and 2.5 to 4 mm wide in the middle, connate (fused to form a tube) 1 to 2 mm.

 Flowering is from May to June.
 Chromosome number is n = 17, making this plant a diploid.